Facilitator: Skills

 See Facilitation (business) for a view of specific skills and activities.

 Many skills are required to be a good facilitator.
 The basic skills of a facilitator are about following good meeting practices: timekeeping, following an agreed-upon agenda, and keeping a clear record.
 The higher-order skills involve watching the group and its individuals in light of group dynamics.
 In addition, facilitators also need a variety of listening skills including ability to paraphrase; stack a conversation; draw people out; balance participation; and make space for more reticent group members (Kaner, et al., 1996).
 It is critical to the facilitator's role to have the knowledge and skill to be able to intervene in a way that adds to the group's creativity rather than taking away from it.

-A successful facilitator embodies respect for others and a watchful awareness of the many layers of reality in a human group.
+A successful facilitator must respect others and be aware of the group's dynamics.

 In the event that a consensus cannot be reached then the facilitator would assist the group in understanding the differences that divide it.

 Facilitators also require good understanding of processes – how to enable group decision-making, structuring agendas for appropriate results, problem-solving, etc.